Top 2-Year CD Rates 2023

 Popular Direct

 Popular Direct is best for anyone looking for an online savings account and CDs that pay top-notch yields.
 Popular Direct offers a variety of CDs with terms ranging from three months to five years.
 The minimum deposit to open a CD is $10,000.
-The highest APY for a CD is 5.35% for a 6 or 12-month CD.
+The highest APY for a CD is 5.35% for a 12-month CD.

 Several are in the same range, so do your due diligence and find what works for you.